fpereiro/gotoB/tutorial/tutorial.md

 This is the resource I wanted to find back when I started writing webapps back in 2009; ten years later, I'm writing it for those of you who are today starting out.

+**Warning: this tutorial is currently being written and several sections are still drafts or altogether missing.**

 ## Part 1: basic concepts

 ### Why develop webapps?